Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Equilibrium via internal motion

-For an equilibrium state, as opposed to an instantaneous steady state, the situation is generally more complex.
+For a global equilibrium state, as opposed to an instantaneous steady state, the situation is generally more complex.
 When the external pressure profile deviates from a simple exponential form, maintaining equilibrium would require a correspondingly complex external potential $\Phi$, which is rarely satisfied in practice.
-Instead, the system typically responds by developing an anisotropic stress tensor (e.g., a Rynoid tensor) to support the resulting pressure gradients.
-In principle, the fully general equilibrium problem is therefore very complicated
+Instead, the system typically responds by developing an anisotropic stress tensor, such as a Reynolds stress tensor, to support the resulting pressure gradients.
+In principle, the fully general equilibrium problem is therefore highly complicated, but it remains essential for explaining the asymmetric morphology and internal dynamic patterns that deviate from perfect droplets as described in Sect.~\ref{sec_steadysolv}.